lynsei/dockistry/README.md

 So to put it as simply as possible, Dockistry is for building Reactive apps and the infrastructure necessary for any developer or company to do that quickly and easily on any cloud hosting provider.

 Dockistry currently supports
 * Amazon AWS
 * Google Cloud
 * Docker Machine/Swarm

-More support is actively being developed as we intend for this project to be fully platform agnostic, and independent of any package or depenency tools.
-Instead, we try to embrace all the existing tools out there.
-It is not our intention to create (yet another) package manager.
+We intend for this project to be fully platform independent upon launching the 1.0 version (Stable), and independent of any package or depenency tools, but the beta versions are specific to AWS and Kubernetes environment setups.

-Dockistry is a comprehensive strategy engine for various types of fullstack deploys, though we use it primarily for web based apps using reactive SPA(s) over frameworks such as:
+         **It is not our intention to create (yet another) package manager.**

+The developers of Dockistry have primarily used it for E2E websites and mobile apps using Javascript with React-style  frameworks and NodeJS.
+We use tons of web components, CDNjs packages, SVG tools, and lots of other shiny web things.
+It's because of the magpie-esque tooling considerations and overwhelming amount of customization options, that we identified this clear need for a strategic, focused, and comprehensive management system using existing tooling.

+> We incorporate stacks in our repo that use the following types of React frameworks:

 * React native
 * Aurelia